block-core/documentation/signing-commits.md

 # Signing commits

-We would appricate that all commits to BlockCore be signed by the contributors.
+We would appricate that all commits to Blockcore be signed by the contributors.

 ## Windows